AriNavarro23/todolist/README.md

 # To do list

-## To do list project, delete task and complete check
+Project to do list app, delete task and complete check his functions!

 # Tech